geosoft1/tools/README.md

     **Note:** Ubuntu 14.04 need script execute activation so run from Terminal

+	For Nautilus use:

         gsettings set org.gnome.nautilus.preferences executable-text-activation launch

+	For Nemo use:

+	    gsettings set org.nemo.preferences executable-text-activation ask

 * **Using git from liteide**